 Like for example, as of the time of writing, we’re all currently in lockdown due to the pandemic.
 I’m minimizing my exposure to social media and news websites wherein I often see hateful comments of people against each other.

-I also try to avoid communicating with people in my personal circle that I know talks a lot but do not walk the talk if you know what I mean.
-Instead, I try to expose myself more to people who I feel have better coping mechanisms in situations like this.
+I also try to avoid communicating with people in my personal circle that I know talk a lot but do not walk the talk if you know what I mean.
+Instead, I try to expose myself more to people who I feel have better-coping mechanisms in situations like this.

 Emotions are contagious.
 So be sure that you are aware of what you expose yourself to especially during these tough times.